what-the-hek/what-the-hek/README.md

 I moved into tech in 2023 with a background in business process improvement, policy development and communications.

  - <a href="https://shecodes.com.au/">She Codes Plus</a> alumni and mentor
- - currently learning game development
+ - currently learning game development, play my games on <a href=https://whatthehek.itch.io/ target=_blank>itch.io</a>
  - dungeons and dragons player / miniature sculptor and painter

 Current tech stack: